 The Selective Training Act became law in 1940.
-With the bombing of Pearl Harbor about 650,000 med were inducted into the service by July 1941, and about a million more in 1942.
+With the bombing of Pearl Harbor about 650,000 men were inducted into the service by July 1941, and about a million more in 1942.
 Hundreds of thousands of servicemen passed through San Francisco on their way to the war in the Pacific or were stationed in and around the city.
-Skilled workers were deferred from military service to work in the shipyards and other defense related jobs.
+Skilled workers were deferred from military service to work in shipyards and other defense-related jobs.
 With the battle cry, “REMEMBER PEARL HARBOR,” young men left college campuses to join the service, and for the first time in American history, women joined the army, navy, marine corps, and the coast guard for purposes other than nursing.
 College coeds, wives, and sweethearts joined the workforce in shipyards, on military bases, and they also entered the armed services.
-The Kaiser shipyard in Oakland and Bethlehem Steel in San Francisco were operated on a twenty four hour basis, and many Alpha Kappa Alpha women and their husbands migrated to the West Coast.
+The Kaiser shipyard in Oakland and Bethlehem Steel in San Francisco were operated on a twenty-four-hour basis, and many Alpha Kappa Alpha women and their husbands migrated to the West Coast.

 Few African Americans settled in California until World War II.
 Between 1940 and 1980 the African American population in San Francisco rose from about 4,000 to about 86,000.
 Many who had come to the city to serve in jobs related to defense decided to remain and become permanent residents.

 Since its chartering Delta Zeta Omega has welcomed sorors from San Francisco, Oakland, Richmond, San Mateo, Pacifica, South San Francisco, Daly City, Hercules, and other surrounding cities.
-One charter member is still working with the chapter, Soror Mary Carter Clay.
-Delta Zeta Omega has two Diamond Sorors, Mary Carter Clay and Vivian McLean.
+Delta Zeta Omega has one Diamond Member, Mary Jones.